If you want to improve mobility and function after stroke, it’s important to try a variety of stroke rehabilitation techniques.

 6. Electrical Stimulation

-Electrical stimulation is another excellent stroke rehabilitation technique for treating spasticity, mobility, and sensory issues.
+Electrical stimulation is another excellent stroke rehabilitation technique for treating spasticity and mobility impairments.
 It works by placing electrodes over the skin, which sends electrical impulses directly to the affected muscles.
 This once again stimulates the brain and activates neuroplasticity.

-Best of all, combining electrical stimulation with physical therapy is more effective for stroke patients than mere exercise alone, according to research from the American Heart Association.
+Best of all, combining electrical stimulation with physical and/or occupational therapy is more effective for stroke patients than mere exercise alone, according to research from the American Heart Association.